The Librarian (franchise): The Librarian: Quest for the Spear (2004)

-Quest for the Spear introduces Flynn Carsen (Noah Wyle), who is hired by the Metropolitan Public Library as The Librarian.
-What Flynn does not realize is that the library has existed for centuries and protects a range of historical and often magical items in a secret section of the library, including The Ark of the Covenant, Pandora's box, and Excalibur.
+Quest for the Spear introduces Flynn Carsen (Noah Wyle), who is hired by the Metropolitan Public Library for the job of "Librarian".
+What Flynn does not realize is that the actual Library where he is to work is an alternate dimension existing below the Public Library, which has existed for centuries and protects a range of historical and often magical items, including The Ark of the Covenant, Pandora's box, and Excalibur.
 When part of the Spear of Destiny is stolen from the library, Flynn must recover it with the help of Nicole Noone.

 The Librarian: Return to King Solomon's Mines (2006)

 Return to King Solomon's Mines begins with Flynn's attending a party at his mother's house, where he meets up with his "Uncle" Jerry, a close friend of his late father.
 Soon Flynn is on a quest to locate King Solomon's Mines, and along the way he teams up with Emily Davenport, an archaeologist who helps Flynn translate the Akon (aklo algolis) language.
 When they meet up with Jerry in Kenya, all is not what it seems.